TREASURIES-Yields extend declines on doubts over 2015 Fed rate hike

 message was dovish.

-see a 42 percent chance the Fed would raise rates in December
+They implied traders see a 42 percent chance the Fed would raise

 Yellen explicitly noted Thursday that the central bank was